-To help with your muscle weakness, you can do crunches, elevated planks, or the standing core press.
-All of these help to build up your abdominal muscles and strengthen your core.
+To help with your muscle weakness, you can do crunches (how many crunches should you do a day), elevated planks (are planks worth it?), or the standing core press.
+All of this help to build up your abdominal muscles and strengthen your core.
 You need to have a balanced program that prepares your body for plank holds.

 Once you can do those successfully, you may be able to transition down to the floor planks.

 Why Are Planks So Hard – Powerlifting Tips